Kopernicus/Kopernicus/README.md

 ﻿Kopernicus
 ==============================
-February 18th, 2022
+February 23rd, 2022
 * Created by: BryceSchroeder and Nathaniel R. Lewis (Teknoman117)
 * Actively maintained by: Prestja and R-T-B.
 * Formerly maintained by: Thomas P., NathanKell and KillAshley
 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version release-82:
+New in this latest version release-83:

 1.)
-A major codebase refactor and cleanup contributed by unquietwiki .
-See https://github.com/Kopernicus/Kopernicus/pull/512
+A new parameter useful for infopane modders (like PlanetInfoPlus) has been added to Kopernicus_Config.cfg.
+Shouldn't need any touching by end users, but documented just in case.
+The parameter is boolean HandleHomeworldAtmosphericUnitDisplay, default true.
+Will be autoadded by upgrade pipeline.

 2.)
-The above changes were first tested in a beta program.
-Since RC2 of said beta, things have been proven and stable.
-This should be a solid release.

-3.)
-Furthermore, since Release-81, some instances of the optional KopernicusWatchdog nullreffing or appearing in map view have been dealt with.
+Some minor performance enhancing measures for the KopernicusWatchdog were added, to ensure we aren't setting it's orbit constantly when not needed.

 Known Bugs: